geovie19/User-sh/README.md

 #write a script to check if user exist
 echo

-echo "Please enter your user name" read U
+echo "Please enter the username" read U

 echo